Swedish Air Force Rangers: History

 The Swedish Air Force Rangers were created in the early 1980s with the adoption by the Swedish Air Force of the Bas 90 system of force dispersal of aircraft to wartime air bases (including usage of highway strips) in the event of war.
 Such dispersed air base operations, both within and between bases, will be most vulnerable to ground attack, especially by enemy special operations forces, and the Air Force Rangers were therefore raised to patrol outside their air bases and to be able to locate and engage enemy special forces.

 Service in the Air Force Rangers is both mentally and physically demanding.
 Training was conducted by the Air Force Ranger School (Flygbasjägarskolan, FbjS) which was until 2004 part of the Skaraborg Wing.
 The school then moved to the Blekinge Wing (F 17) in Ronneby.

 After the Swedish transition from a fully conscripted to a professional military, the 17th Air Force Ranger Company still belongs to the Blekinge Wing and is made up of two platoons and a staff group.
-The unit consists of both full-time enlisted men and officers as well as part-time personnel.
+The unit consists of primarily full-time enlisted personnel.

 Since 1 January 2001, all Air Force Ranger platoons of the Swedish Armed Forces are organized in the 25th Air Force Ranger Company (25:e flygbasjägarkompaniet) at the Blekinge Wing.